evanklem/graffitiwall.io/ARCHITECTURE.md

 ﻿inkwall.io - Architecture Overview

-Goal: a multi-page mural (discrete pages/tiles), everyone draws vector strokes, contributions are live and durable, anonymous presence is visible, and contributions are rate-limited (e.g., 1 contribution per hour per page).
+Goal: a multi-page mural (discrete pages/tiles), everyone draws vector strokes, contributions are live and durable, anonymous presence is visible, and contributions are rate-limited (e.g., 1 contribution per second per page).
 No custom WebSocket server to maintain, use Supabase realtime and Edge functions to handle broadcasts and server-side enforcement.